tendermint/tendermint/docs/architecture/adr-d001-inter-validator-set-messaging.md

 ### Neutral

 ## References

-> TODO: Are there any relevant PR comments, issues that led up to this, or articles referenced for why we made the given
-> design choice?
-If so, link them here!

 * [Dash Core Group Release Announcement: Dash Platform v0.20 on Testnet](https://blog.dash.org/dash-core-group-release-announcement-dash-platform-v0-20-on-testnet-c8fa00d28af7)
 * [DIP 0006: Long Living Masternode Quorums (LLMQ)](https://github.com/dashpay/dips/blob/master/dip-0006.md)